joshsurber/surber.us/posts/2025-01-29-bash-dotfiles.md

 [[ -x "$(command -v pacman)" ]] && alias i='sudo pacman -S'
 ```

 I alias some built-ins to better alternatives, but only if those alternatives are available. `fd` and `bat` have different names on Arch and Debian distros, so I work around that here too.
+I also put in a single-key, distro-agnostic way to quickly install a package.

 ```bash
 [[ $TERM == 'xterm-kitty' ]]    && alias theme='kitty +kitten themes'